Joeccp/SBA/docs/logs.md

 Log files are `.txt` files stored in the `logs` directory.

-Logs cannot be view and deleted by user/administrator *in the program*.
+Logs cannot be viewed and deleted by user/administrator *in the program*.
-(Of course no one can stop you from deleting them manually.)
+(Of course, no one can stop you from deleting them manually.)

 It is expected that log files can:
 1. help **back-end** staff to analyze user/administrator behaviors (for marketing research and other things); and